 Edwin Johnson was called to the Bar in 1987 and joined 9 Old Square in 1988.
 He joined Maitland Chambers on its merger with 9 Old Square in 2005.

-Edwin was appointed Standing Counsel to the Rent Assessment Panel in 2000, was Chambers & Partners Real Estate Junior of the Year in 2005, was appointed Queen’s Counsel in 2006, and was nominated for Chambers & Partners Real Estate Silk of the Year in 2012.
+Edwin was appointed Standing Counsel to the Rent Assessment Panel in 2000, was Chambers UK Bar Awards Real Estate Junior of the Year in 2005, was appointed Queen’s Counsel in 2006, and was nominated for the Chambers UK Bar Awards Real Estate Silk of the Year in 2012 and 2013.

 Edwin appears regularly in Courts and Tribunals at all levels.
 His most recent success at the highest level has come in the Supreme Court in Hosebay.
 This followed consecutive successes in four House of Lords cases Shalson, Boss Holdings, 26 Cadogan Square and Atlantic Telecasters.
 With these five victories Edwin has never lost a case at the highest level.

 Edwin’s practice is in property, chancery and commercial litigation and advisory work.
 His experience includes property disputes (including all aspects of landlord and tenant, leasehold enfranchisement, break clauses, development contracts, conveyancing, mortgages, easements, restrictive covenants, noise nuisance, rights of light and mineral rights), professional negligence (solicitors, surveyors, valuers, architects, other construction professionals, accountants and insurance brokers), and general commercial and chancery work including trusts disputes, insolvency, development and other commercial contracts, building and construction work, insurance work and competition law.

-Clients range from individuals and small companies through to large estates, global corporations, public authorities and nation states.
+Clients range from individuals and small companies through to large estates, global corporations, public authorities, pension/life/equity funds, and nation states.
 Edwin has particular experience of acting for public authorities in relation to their property holdings, including the complex area of service charges in leases of public authority housing stock.
 Disputes over break clauses and conditional contracts/development contracts are other areas of particular expertise, as are cases involving noise nuisance and interference with rights of light.

 - Kutchukian v Free Grammar School of John Lyon EWCA Civ 90 (construction of the break provisions in Section 61 of the Leasehold Reform, Housing and Urban Development Act 1993)